 On Advancing Liberty

-It appears then that there are three worthy endeavors that must be undertaken if one wants to enhance life (freedom):
+It appears then that there are three worthy endeavors that must be undertaken if one wishes to enhance life (freedom):

 First: One must work to master himself.
 Self-mastery.
 Self-control.
 He must work to adjust his actions so that he is no longer a participator in plunder.
 Robert LeFevre referred to this as Autarchy or “self-rule”.
 Freedom is self-control, not license to impose on others.

 Second: One must work to educate those individuals that are Ignorant Plunderers so that they can recognize the negative consequences of their actions and then, hopefully, change those actions.

 Third: One must invest a portion of his resources toward the protection of his life, liberty and property from both types of Plunderers.
 Harry Browne recognized this when he stated that “freedom is self-defense” in his fantastic Rule Your World seminar.

 There many strategies for defending one’s life, liberty and property which will not be addressed in detail here.
 Instead I direct you to resources that can easily be found on the internet.

 One strategy for dealing with the Purposeful Plunderers that I will call your attention to is the one put forth by Marc Stevens in his book Adventures in Legal Land.
 His key observation is that the Purposeful Plunderers must maintain a veneer of legitimacy or moral authority in order to continue their plunder.
 Marc’s techniques for destroying that veneer are powerful and they warrant further study, analysis and practice.

 Thankfully for the internet there are now numerous resources where people can learn the ideas of liberty.
 My favorite book is Fundamentals of Liberty by Robert LeFevre.

 On this wise I will refer you to two, short discourses that explain this principle better than I ever could.
 The first is Robert LeFevre’s Autarchy.
 The second is A Way To Be Free – Epilogue which I feel are some of the finest words ever written concerning the cause of liberty.